 When you enter any hall on the temple compound, please keep the following rules :

 - The Main Hall generally has three entrances, the front or center entrance and ones to the left and right.
-Use the left or right entrance the center entrance is reserved for monks.
+Use only the left or right entrance.
+The center entrance is reserved for the monks.

 - Take off and arrange your shoes before you enter the hall.

 - When opening or closing a door, do not make noise.
 Lightly lifting the door as you move it will help reduce noise.

 - When you enter the hall, bow to the Buddha with palms together.
 Also, bow before you leave the hall.